-Attendance at an APE Information Session

-Submission of the APE Proposal and Proposal Form

-Registration for MPH0092 Applied Practice Experience- 3 credits

-Students who matriculated before Fall 2017 will register for

-MPH0090 Practicum- 0 credits

-Completion of a minimum of 150 hours at an approved practice site

-Completion of a minimum of two work products

-Attainment of at least 5 competencies

-At least 3 competencies must be Foundational Competencies

-Submission of the APE Postscript Report

-Completion of Final Evaluation

-Submission of the Preceptor Evaluation

-Submission of the Competency Assessment
+Attendance at an APE Information Session Submission of the APE Proposal and Proposal Form Registration for MPH0092 Applied Practice Experience- 3 credit.
+Students who matriculated before Fall 2017 will register for MPH0090 Practicum- 0 credits Completion of a minimum of 150 hours at an approved practice site Completion of a minimum of two work products Attainment of at least 5 competencies At least 3 competencies must be Foundational Competencies Submission of the APE Postscript Report: Submit work products.
+Completion of Final Evaluation Submission of the Precentor Evaluation